 Operational law is a broad term encompassing those facets of international law, U.S. domestic law, U.S. military regulations and the domestic law of other nations impacting military planning and operations.
 When planning and conducting military operations, commanders and their subordinates must comply with the international law that governs (1) the location of hostilities/extraterritoriality, (2) the legal basis for nations to use force and (3) levels of lethality.
 The Use of Force video lecture introduces both the jus ad bellum (a nation's right to use force-or go to war) and the jus in bello (the law of armed conflict during land, air, and naval warfare); however, the video focuses on the former.
 Additionally, the video touches on legal issues arising from modern use of force against non-state actors, in drone/UAV/RPV strikes, and in cyber operations among others.
-When planning and conducting military operations, commanders and their subordinates must comply with the international law that governs the legal basis for nations to use force and lethality as well as the law that governs the conduct of hostilities extraterritorially.
+When planning and conducting military operations, commanders and their subordinates must comply with the international law that governs the legal basis for nations to use force and lethality are operations.